-- Significant cost reductions that are typically associated with automating and digitizing your new practice’s billing, claims, and reimbursement functions.
+Significant cost reductions are typically associated with automating and digitizing your new practice’s billing, claims, and reimbursement functions.
 Streamlined administrative processes can save your practice a substantial amount of money.

-- Improved revenue collection, both from patients and from third-party payers.
+Using revenue cycle management best practices can improve revenue collection – both from patients and from third-party payers.

-- Revenue increases as a result of quicker turnaround of invoices and minimized claim denials.
+You can expect to see revenue increases through proper revenue cycle management as a result of quicker turnaround on invoices and minimized claim denials.

 See how Elation’s RCM services streamline billing for your primary care practice.

 The top 7 revenue cycle management best practices